 The benefits to the hospital for both deployments have been quite clear.
 Helen Dillon explains: “It’s changed our way of working and has enhanced patient safety, without a doubt.
 There are far fewer dispensing errors and dispensers and nurses can now read the prescriptions.
 Before, it was very easy to make a mistake – for example with dermatology drugs.
 Durations are now much easier as well, as well as being able to see who actually prescribed the medication.
 In the ED, patient safety incidents have also decreased hugely.

 It has removed a huge amount of duplicated paperwork and means that the patients’ medications are all logged and clinically checked – so no missed doses, duplicated doses or interactions, because of the clinical decision support.

-CMM’s latest version is web-based and everyone has seen the benefits.
+System C’s latest version is web-based and everyone has seen the benefits.
 Feedback from nurses from prescribing their Patient Group Directions in the ED, is that it helped them with which prescription to choose from.
 The latest version of EPMA is so good and we had lots of feedback about how intuitive it was.

 Before deploying the solution in both ED and for referrals, we would spend a lot of time on the phone to clarify prescribing – this is no longer the case.
-The team at CMM has been excellent at supporting our improvement work and we are delighted with the depth of clinical decision support within the EPMA solution provided by Multilex.”
+The team at System C has been excellent at supporting our improvement work and we are delighted with the depth of clinical decision support within the EPMA solution provided by Multilex.”

 HL7 Messages are used to transfer electronic data between disparate healthcare systems.
 Each HL7 message sends information about a particular event such as a patient admission.